-If the engine is run in gently, its life will be increased and its oil consumption reduced =
+If the engine is run in gently, its life will be increased and its oil consumption, reduced.

-Braking capacity and braking distance
+Braking effect and braking distance

-The braking capacity and braking distance are influenced by driving situations and road conditions.
+The braking effect and braking distance are influenced by driving situations and road conditions.

 The efficiency of the brakes depends directly on the brake pad wear.
 The rate of wear of the brake pads depends to a great extent on the conditions under which the vehicle is operated and the way the vehicle is driven.
-If you often drive in town traffic, drive short distances or have a sporty driving style, we recommend that you have the thickness of your brake pads checked by an Authorised Service Centre more frequently than recommended in the Service Plan.
+If you often drive in town traffic, drive short distances or have a sporty driving style, we recommend that you have the thickness of your brake pads checked by an Authorised Service Centre more frequently than recommended in the Service Schedule.

-If you drive with wet brakes, for example, after crossing areas of water, in heavy rainfall or even after washing the vehicle, the effect of the brakes is lessened as the brake discs are wet or even frozen (in winter).
-In this case the brakes should be dried by pressing the brake pedal several times.
+If you drive with wet brakes, for example, after crossing areas of water, in heavy rainfall or even after washing the car, the effect of the brakes is lessened as the brake discs are wet or even frozen (in winter): The brakes should be "dried" by pressing the pedal to restore full braking effect.